This post may contain affiliate links. Please read my Terms of Service for details. As an Amazon Associate I earn from qualifying purchases.

 History of the cocktail

 The Paper Plane was created in 2007, New York, by Sam Ross.
 This Australian bartender, known for his creation of The Penicillin cocktail, was a long time bartender at Milk & Honey.
 However, he created the Paper Plane for The Violet Hour bar in Chicago.
-He named the drink after the song of the same name by British rapper M.I.A..
-It was a new take on the pre-Prohibition drink, The Last Word.
+A new take on the pre-Prohibition drink, The Last Word, he named the drink after the song of the same name by British rapper M.I.A..

 (To see an amazing cocktail from Milk & Honey, London, check out the East 8 Hold Up.
 It’s seriously delicious.)